How to Spot a USPS Scam Text

 - You can avoid a USPS text scam by checking the sender, the URL, and the spelling and grammar.

-Whenever you receive a USPS scam text, do not interact with it.
-Don't reply to the text, and definitely don't click on any links.
+USPS scam texts, along with toll road scam texts and bank fraud scams, are one of the most common scams.
+I get these types of texts all the time, and thankfully, the iPhone does a pretty good job of filtering spam texts with the filter unknown senders feature.
+Still, some can slip through the cracks.
+Whenever you receive a USPS scam text (or any type of scam text), do not interact with it.
+Don't reply to the text, and definitely don't tap on any links.
 The best thing you can do is simply ignore the text because the sender won't be able to do anything if you don't give them any information.

-USPS text scams are referred to as "smishing," which is essentially phishing through an SMS text message.
+USPS text scams are referred to as "smishing," which is essentially phishing through an SMS/RCS text message.
 The only way a smishing text can harm you is if you text back or willingly provide them with personal details or financial information.
 Don't even respond to the scammer to scold them or troll them.
 That will just prove that they can get engagement from your phone number, which may encourage more scam attempts in the future.
 For more iPhone security and safety advice, be sure to sign up for our free Tip of the Day newsletter.
+When you sign up for the Tip of the Day, you'll also automatically be signed up for our free Privacy & Security newsletter, where we send out weekly updates on the latest scams and cybersecurity news, along with useful tips on keeping your Apple devices secure, such as how to turn off app tracking on iPhone.

 How to Identify a USPS Scam Text Message

-When it comes to the USPS text scam, there are a couple of easy ways to quickly figure out if it's real or fake:
+When it comes to the USPS texting scam and other types of scam texts, there are a couple of easy ways to quickly figure out if it's real or fake:

 - Check the sender.
 If the sender is an email address or if you notice that it's been sent as an iMessage instead of a text message, it's definitely fake.
 The USPS sends texts over SMS, not iMessage.